dmikusa/paketo-arm64/README.md

 2. Install some basic packages: make, curl, git, jq
 3. Install Go version 1.17+.
 Follow instructions [here](https://go.dev/doc/install).
     If building on a Raspberry PI, the version of `golang` included with RaspiOS package manager does not work.
-4. This is used later to package buildpacks: `GO111MODULE=on go get -u -ldflags="-s -w" github.com/paketo-buildpacks/libpak/cmd/create-package`
+4. This is used later to package buildpacks: `go install github.com/paketo-buildpacks/libpak/cmd/create-package@v1.59.0`.
-5. Install `yj` which is used by some of the helper scripts.
-Get it from [here](https://github.com/sclevine/yj/releases).
-Copy to `/usr/local/bin/`.
+5. Install `yj` which is used by some of the helper scripts. run `go install github.com/sclevine/yj/v5@v5.1.0`.
+6. Add `~/go/bin` to `$PATH`.
+Run `export $PATH=$PATH:$HOME/go/bin`.
-6. Install Docker.
+7. Install Docker.

    - For Mac, you can use Docker Desktop if you meet the criteria of their free-use license restrictions or you pay for a license but you can also use [Colima](https://github.com/abiosoft/colima), [Podman](https://podman.io/getting-started/installation#macos) or Kubernetes installations like Minikube that expose the Docker Daemon directly.
    - For Linux, follow [the instructions here](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository).
    - When done, run `docker pull ubuntu:latest` (or some other image) just to confirm Docker is working.
+8. Install the `pack` CLI.
+There are MacOS & Linux arm64 builds on the project's [Github releases](https://github.com/buildpacks/pack/releases).
+Download and copy to `/usr/local/bin`.

-7. Grab the scripts used in this article. `git clone https://github.com/dmikusa-pivotal/paketo-arm64`.
+9. Grab the scripts used in this article. `git clone https://github.com/dmikusa-pivotal/paketo-arm64`.

-## Build `pack` CLI

-If you are on Mac M1 hardware, you can download an official build from [the releases page](https://github.com/buildpacks/pack/releases).
-There are no official builds for ARM64 Linux at the moment, this may change in the future.
-For ARM64 on Linux, you need to build your own version.
-Follow these instructions to do that.

-1. `git clone https://github.com/buildpacks/pack` && `cd pack` && `git checkout v0.23.0` (change to latest release version tag at the time of building)
-2. `PACK_VERSION=0.23.0 make build`
-3. `./out/pack version` to confirm the version
-4. (Optional) Copy `./out/pack` to `/usr/local/bin/`

 ## Create a Stack